amcrochet3/amcrochet3/README.md

 ## ⚡ Fun Facts

-- I have been a cinephile since I was a teenager, and I also hold an **M.A. in Film Theory from SCAD** 🎞️🍿 My favroite movements include the French New Wave, feminist, avant-garde, and collage cinema, while Jean-Luc Godard, Agnès Varda, and Chantal Akerman are among my favorite directors.
-I own over 100 Criterion Collection edition DVDs! 📀📽️
+- I have been a cinephile since I was a teenager, and I also hold an **M.A. in Film Theory from SCAD** 🎞️🍿 I own over 100 Criterion Collection edition DVDs! 📀📽️
 - As an undergraduate, I participated in the **Humanities, Arts, Science, & Technology Alliance and Collaboratory (HASTAC)** scholarship program during which I produced a portfolio of blog posts related to digital culture.
 You can read my archived publications [here](https://hastac.hcommons.org/members/amcrochet/). 📝📼
 - I've been a clasically trained pianist for over 20 years.
 My favorite composers are Grieg, Clementi, and Burgmüller, and my favorite genre to play is ragtime. 🎹🎩
 - My favorite ice cream flavor is moose tracks. 🍦🫎